Mercutio3/mini-chat-server/README.md

     - As mentioned above, due to the kqueue interface being a macOS implementation of Linux's epoll, the server only runs on macOS.
     - Only plain text messages supported
     - Unencrypted communication
-    - Messages do not persist after server shutdown
     - No spam protection
     - No user registration/passwords
     - No GUI client
     - May not scale to hundreds/thousands of clients
-    - Assumption of UTF-8 or ASCII
+    - Only supports UTF-8 (input is verified)

 ## Debugging